WPRDC/data-guide/docs/privacy.md

 ##Privacy Review Process
-After an organization decides to share information as open data, they should develop and implement an internal review process to evaluate whether or not to share a particular dataset.
-Part of this evaluation should assess the probability of a data breach, and assess the severity of harm to individuls whose confidality has been compromized.
-Additional aspects of the privacy review can include a data quality assessment, and a comparison of how other publishers have handled this dataset.
-The evaluation can also provide guidance in what data de-identification and anonymization practices would need to be applied prior to release.
+Harm
+ and a comparison of how other publishers have handled this dataset.
 Some organizations that share open data also incorporate a legal review process as part of the privacy review.

+he evaluation can also provide guidance in what data de-identification and anonymization practices would need to be applied prior to release.

+The assessment should also determine if any individuals are significantly harmed by publishing the data.

+Additional aspects of the privacy review can